 Larry DeVon, age 67 of Oroville, Washington, died on Thursday, March 30, 2006 in Wenatchee, Washington.
 He was born on May 7, 1938 in Okanogan, Washington to Albert and Dora (Bush) DeVon.

 Larry grew up in Okanogan and Conconully and graduated from Okanogan High School.
-During his early years, he worked on orchards, in sawmills and for timber companies.
-He went to Central Washington University in Ellensburg, Washington where he met and married his wife, Judy Connot, in 1960.
+During his early years, he worked on orchards, the family cattle ranch, in sawmills and for timber companies.
+He went to Central Washington University in Ellensburg, Wash. where he met and married his wife, Judy Connot in 1960.

 After retirement, Larry enjoyed visiting with family and friends and playing in his weekly poker game.
 He was an avid reader of everything from newspapers to novels.
 He loved seeing his grandchildren and talking to them on the phone.